Endorphins

-Endorphins (contracted from endogenous morphine) are peptides produced in the brain that block the perception of pain and increase feelings of wellbeing.
+Endorphins (contracted from endogenous morphine) are peptides produced in the brain that block the perception of pain and increase feelings of well-being.
 They are produced and stored in the pituitary gland of the brain.
-Endorphins are endogenous painkillers often produced in the brain and adrenal medulla during physical exercise or orgasm and inhibit pain, muscle cramps, and relieve stress.
+Endorphins are endogenous painkillers often produced in the brain and adrenal medulla during physical exercise or orgasm and inhibit pain and muscle cramps and relieve stress.

 History

 Opioid peptides in the brain were first discovered in 1973 by investigators at the University of Aberdeen, John Hughes and Hans Kosterlitz.
-They isolated "enkephalins" (from the Greek εγκέφαλος) from pig brain, identified as Met-enkephalin and Leu-enkephalin.
+They isolated "enkephalins" (from the Greek εγκέφαλος) from pig brain, identified as met-enkephalin and leu-enkephalin.
 This came after the discovery of a receptor that was proposed to produce the pain-relieving analgesic effects of morphine and other opioids, which led Kosterlitz and Hughes to their discovery of the endogenous opioid ligands.
 Research during this time was focused on the search for a painkiller that did not have the addictive character or overdose risk of morphine.

 Rabi Simantov and Solomon H. Snyder isolated morphine-like peptides from calf brain.
 Eric J. Simon, who independently discovered opioid receptors, later termed these peptides as endorphins.
 This term was essentially assigned to any peptide that demonstrated morphine-like activity.
-In 1976, Choh Hao Li and David Chung recorded the sequences of α-, β-, and γ-endorphin isolated from camel pituitary glands for their opioid activity.
+In 1976, Choh Hao Li and David Chung recorded the sequences of α-, β-, and γ-endorphin isolated from camel pituitary glands for their opioidergic activity.
 Li determined that β-endorphin produced strong analgesic effects.
 Wilhelm Feldberg and Derek George Smyth in 1977 confirmed this, finding β-endorphin to be more potent than morphine.
 They also confirmed that its effects were reversed by naloxone, an opioid antagonist.

 Studies have subsequently distinguished between enkephalins, endorphins, and endogenously produced true morphine, which is not a peptide.
-Opioid peptides are classified based on their precursor propeptide: all endorphins are synthesized from the precursor proopiomelanocortin (POMC), encoded by proenkephalin A, and dynorphins encoded by pre-dynorphin.
+Opioid peptides are classified based on their larger precursor propeptide: all endorphins are synthesized from the precursor proopiomelanocortin (POMC), enkephalins from proenkephalin, and dynorphins and neoendorphins from prodynorphin.